Monday-Friday7:30 a.m.-5:30 p.m.

 Ronda Frazier, CA303-271-8448

 First county election held under provisional Jefferson Territory: Golden City selected as county seat; sheriff, clerk and recorder, and county judge elected.

 Golden City Masonic lodge, one of the first Masonic organizations in Colorado, established.

 All time hottest temperature in Jefferson County of 104 degrees recorded in Golden City.

 Birth of Charles L. Palmer, reputedly the first child of gold rush settlers to be born in Jefferson County.
-He served as county commissioner 1902-1909.
+He serves as county commissioner 1902-1909.

 Golden City becomes capital of Jefferson Territory.

 Three mining districts form and operate in central Jefferson County to administer extra legal law.
 Bergen (Bergen Park), Junction (Conifer), and Mt.
 Vernon (Mt.
 Vernon Canyon) Districts, then combined under the leadership of Thomas Bergen to form short-lived Ni-Wot County.

 Jefferson County is reorganized to become one of the original 17 counties created by Colorado Territorial Legislature.

 Original Jefferson County Commissioners, John M. Ferrell, Spafford C. Field and George H. Richardson (appointed by Gov. William Gilpin), meet to organize upcoming county election.
 Original five districts of Jefferson County created.

 Major windstorm damages 25 buildings in Golden City.

 Election of county officers, including the first elected Board of County Commissioners.

 Newly elected County officials assume office.

 First county and school taxes levied by Jefferson County Commissioners.

 Golden City becomes capitol of the Territory of Colorado, remains so until 1867.